Lake Louise Skiing at a Glance

 Lake Louise views are stunning, with towering Canadian Rockies, Mt Victoria at 11,375′, and the legendary Lake Louise covered in glacial ice in winter.

 Beautiful on mountain ski lodges are spectacular as well.
-Lodge of The Ten Peaks is grand timber and stone at the base, with soaring log ceilings, ski shops, services, a cafeteria and the Powderkeg Lounge and Great Bear Room featuring table service and fireplace, big screen TVs.
+Lodge of The Ten Peaks is grand timber and stone at the base, with soaring log ceilings, ski shops, services, a cafeteria and the upstairs Powder Keg Lounge and Great Bear Room featuring table service, fireplace, and big screen TVs.
 Next door, the original Whiskey Jack Lodge has ski services and an upscale Northface Bistro where lunch is served with Chef’s buffet stations and a slope view.

-Whitehorn Lodge is mid mountain and ideal for ski in lunch, near the Glacier or Grizzly Express.
-Ski in for a beer, a Bison Burgers or cheese fondue in a lovely alpine modern atmosphere.
+Whitehorn Lodge is mid mountain and ideal for ski in lunch, access via Glacier or Grizzly Express.
+Ski in for a beer, a Bison Burger or cheese fondue in the lovely alpine modern atmosphere.
 The real highlight though is the view of Lake Louise and Temple Mountain’s glaciers.

-Apres ski at Lake Louise is super fun at Whitehorn Lodge Après Ski & Torchlight Dinner.
+Après ski at Lake Louise is super fun at Whitehorn Lodge Après Ski & Torchlight Dinner.
 Ski in to the Whitehorn Lodge for après ski drinks, and dancing to live music while other skiers head down and home.
-Following après, you are part of a torchlight parade, with your own headlamp, skiing at night on a freshly groomed run to the base.
+Following après and apps, you are part of a torchlight parade, with your own headlamp, skiing at night on a freshly groomed run to the base.
 A smorgasbord of food and more live entertainment await you at the Sitzmark Lounge at the base.